hephaestus-compiler-project/types-bug-study-artifact/README.md

 to collect typing-related bugs and their fixes
 (see Section 2.1 of our paper).

-**NOTE**:
+**IMPORTANT NOTE**:
-To complete this step requires roughly 18 hours.
+This step requires roughly 18 hours.
 For this reason,
 we already provide you with the
-"pre-baked" dataset used in our study, which can be found in the `data/` directory.
+"pre-baked" dataset used in our study along with the proposed categorization.
+This dataset can be found in the `data/` directory.
 However,
 if you still want to re-download the bugs from the corresponding sources